5 Simple Tactics to Gamify Virtual Meetings and In-Person Events

 I don’t know about you, but personally, I have a hard time sitting in a general session listening to speakers go on and on and on.
 If I am not sitting near the front the whole thing turns into blah, blah, blah.
 And, my mind starts to wander.
 In virtual meetings, it’s even worse.

 However, if there is a way for me to participate in the session, I am much more likely to stay connected to the content and the message.

 That’s where event gamification can help tremendously.
-Event gamification creates a fun way to let attendees participate in the session.
+Event gamification creates a fun way to gamify virtual meetings and let attendees participate in the session.

 We have created thousands of games for different event audiences.
-Here are five different event gamification tactics that work.
-You may want to consider them for your next virtual meeting or in-person event.
+Here are five different event gamification tactics that improve attendee engagement.
+Consider one for your next virtual meeting or in-person event.
 The tactics will work both online and in-person.

 Tactic #1: Organize A Group Trivia Game